beancount/docs/docs/command_line_accounting_cookbook.md

 -   You own some shares of a bond, and receive an interest payment.
 This interest is cash deposited in an Assets account, for example, a trading account.
 What is the other leg to be booked to?

+#### Dealing with Incomplete Sources<a id="dealing-with-incomplete-sources"></a>

+If a user is trying to fill in as much of their financial history as possible, there will be holes.
+In some cases, you may have only half of a transaction — e.g. an IRA contribution was made, but you don't know which bank account sourced the money, because you don't have bank records going back that far.
+Do you model this with a special Equity account to keep from upsetting the balance sheet (as an Assets:Unknown would)?
+I think you can do that, or you can use the bank account you had at the time and pad to it accordingly.

 ### Choosing Opening Dates<a id="choosing-opening-dates"></a>

 Some of the accounts you need to define don’t correspond to real world accounts.
 The `Expenses:Groceries` account represents the sum total of grocery expenses since you started counting.
 Personally, I like to use my *birth date* on those.
 There’s a rationale to it: it sums all the groceries you’ve ever spent money on, and this started only when you came to this world.